 Trade and economic relations

-The United Arab Emirates (UAE) is Finland's second largest export partner and largest import partner in the Gulf region.
+Trade and economic cooperation form a central part of the relations between Finland and the United Arab Emirates (UAE).
+The United Arab Emirates (UAE) is Finland's largest export partner and import partner in the Gulf region.
 Trade balance has been clearly in surplus for Finland.
 There is around 70 Finnish companies operating in the UAE.
 Many Finnish companies registered in the country handle their regional operations from the UAE office, in addition to the local market.
-Numerous Finnish companies operate in the country through agents.
-There has been growing interest from the Finnish companies to enter the United Arab Emirates market.
+Numerous Finnish companies operate in the country through local partner companies.
+There has been growing interest from Finnish companies to enter the United Arab Emirates market.